Stats on different airlines here.

 I have all of this ready to go so I don’t hold up the plane much doing it as I board.

-Things that can go wrong:
+Things that can go wrong and solves:

 -They somehow lock the joystick and can’t move it Check your manual for the unlock sequence and post it with the notes on the chair.